 For instance, when my daughter gets really excited and her whole body shakes, she jumps up and down.
 Yesterday, I looked at her doing this and thought: What do I do when I get really excited?
 I realized what I do is get really still and quiet.
 When I get excited, I have a habit of not wanting to show it.
 My radio signal around stillness is really strong.

 Is that true for me?
 Absolutely.
 My capacity for stillness and holding space and listening is a deep and authentic part of me.
 There are other parts of me, too!
 Parts that—when I’m excited—want to jump up and down and giggle and clap my hands.
 It’s a groove that isn’t very well worn even though it’s also true.

 So, start by noticing the parts of yourself that are there and also true but a little less worn.
 Then, find out what happens when you express the part that’s a little less comfortable but also true.

-A version of this post was originally posted on KendraCunov.com and is republished here with permission from the author.
+This post was originally posted on KendraCunov.com and is republished on Medium.

 Improve your writing, expand your reach, and monetize your craft.